 Find us on Facebook

-- Women's Collective Mission and History
+- Day Labor Program Mission and History

-The Women's Collective of the San Francisco Day Labor Program seeks to fulfill three primary goals: 1) Increase economic/employment opportunities; 2) Facilitate collective empowerment; and 3) Raise community awareness around day laborers and domestic workers.
+- Raise community awareness around day laborers and domestic workers.
 To fulfill the first goal, we run two worker associations which connect workers looking for work and employers looking for help.
 The employment relationship is between each employer and worker.
 All wages go directly to the workers.
 There is a 3 hour minimum for any job.